LakshmiPratti/LXC-container/README.md

 # SSD_Project_27

 ## To create a LXC container with limitations on RAM, CPU and Storage.
 The instances in a given VM are deployed with virtualization in place.
 No option for LXC - LXC communication, image is deployed.
-Installation of lxc and lxd
-Initialize the LXC environment
-Creating container as unprivileged user/root using template Limiting the RAM/CPU/Storage of our container
-Get the history of commands

 ## LXD demo server

 ## Introduction